What is a credit card?

-Credit cards are issued by financial institutions to allow cardholders to borrow pre-approved funds at the point of sale to complete a purchase.
-This article will look into the features of the credit card, how it works, the benefits you can expect from having a credit card, and why it makes sense to compare credit cards before applying for one.
+Credit cards are issued by financial institutions (banks and lending companies) that allow you to borrow money when you want to make a purchase.
+This article will look into the features of credit cards, how they work, the benefits you can expect from having a credit card, and why it makes sense to compare credit cards before applying for one.

 A credit card is a plastic card that is issued by financial institutions - usually a bank - to their clients.
 It allows holders to borrow pre-approved funds at the point of sale as a replacement to cash.
 A credit card has physical features such as a security chip, card number, magnetic stripe, ultraviolet features, and a three-digit CVV/CVC code.
 Here is a basic overview of each component.